sylvaincloutier/sylvain-cloutier.com/_posts/2014-11-15-coinorado.md

 ---
 layout: post
-title: "Coinorado"
+title: "Coinorado Hackathon"
 date: 2014-11-15
 ---

 #### Main Idea

-For this [Hackathon][], I worked with my roommates [Sam][] and [Cris][], to develop a Bitcoin based [remittence system][] that was accessible through basic SMS messaging.
+For this [Hackathon][], I worked with my roommates [Sam][] and [Cris][], to develop a Bitcoin based [remittence system][] to help immigrants send money back to their families that was accessible through basic SMS messaging.
 We stayed up for 24 hours and ended up winning half a bitcoin at the competition!